Cost of Electrical Outlet: Professional Estimate Guide

 • Permit & inspection: $75

-When the Johnson family purchased a 1920s Craftsman in southeast Portland, one of the first complaints was a shortage of grounded outlets.
-CountBricks partnered with their general contractor to replace 18 two-prong receptacles, add four GFCI outlets in the kitchen, and install two smart outlets for holiday lighting control.
+When the Johnson family purchased a 1920s Craftsman in southeast Portland, they faced a shortage of grounded outlets.
+Partnering with their contractor, we replaced 18 two-prong receptacles, added four GFCI outlets in the kitchen, and installed two smart outlets for holiday lighting control.

 Project Highlights

-• Voice scope session lasted 6 minutes—homeowner simply walked room-to-room describing needs
+• Voice scope session lasted 6 minutes—homeowner described needs room-to-room

-• CountBricks AI recognized knob-and-tube wiring flags and suggested an 8-hour labor adder for safe demolition
+• AI recognized knob-and-tube wiring and suggested an 8-hour labor adder for safe demolition

-• Live supplier feed identified a 12% discount on tamper-resistant duplex outlets, automatically updating the quote
+• Live supplier feed identified a 12% discount on tamper-resistant duplex outlets

-• Permit, inspection, and wall repair costs appeared as separate tasks, giving the homeowner full transparency
+• Permit, inspection, and wall repair costs appeared as separate tasks for transparency

 Financial Outcome